|

 Gantt Chart Settings

 The VirtualBoss Gantt Chart has many options you can use to customize the look and feel of your schedules.
-These options are located in the Gantt Chart Settings.
+These options are located in the Gantt Chart Settings, which can be found on the Gantt Chart screen.
+You can change the layout, sort order, color, font size, and many more options, within the Gantt Chart Settings.

 Column Preferences